webplatform/docs/css/properties/float/index.md

 }}{{CSS Property Value
 |Data Type=right
 |Description=The <code>right</code> value indicates that the element must float to the far right side of its containing block.
+}}{{CSS Property Value
+|Data Type=footnote
+|Description=The <code>footnote</code> value indicates that the element is moved to the footnote area and that a footnote call is put in its original location.
 }}
 }}
 {{Examples_Section